HHF: Emerging Research Grant (ERG)

 - Grant funds may not be used for the following:

-- salary of applicant, co-investigator or individuals with a doctorate degree;
+- salary of Principal Investigator, co-investigator or individuals with a doctoral degree;

 - living expenses;

-- overhead costs exceeding 10% of project costs; and
+- overhead costs exceeding 10% of project costs; or

 - public information, education programs or training costs (including tuition).